Used Car: 2011 Chevrolet Tahoe Hybrid Review

 Standard features are abundant on the 2011 Tahoe Hybrid, and include leather upholstery, Bluetooth, a Bose stereo system with satellite radio and a USB port, navigation and tri-zone automatic climate control.
 The Tahoe Hybrid hasn’t changed much since it was introduced in 2008, so you might be able to save some money by purchasing an older model.

 If you’re looking at the Tahoe Hybrid, be sure to check out the 2011 GMC Yukon Hybrid as well.
 While reviewers favored the performance of the Yukon Hybrid, the two are very similar.
 If you have your heart set on a large hybrid SUV, shop for both models to find the one that is best for you.

 If you’re drawn to the Tahoe Hybrid because of its capability rather than its fuel economy, you might also want to look at the gas-only 2011 Chevrolet Tahoe.
-With the available front bench seat, the Tahoe can seat up to nine people, which is one more than the Tahoe Hybrid.
+With the available front bench seat, the Tahoe can seat up to nine people.
 Additionally, the Tahoe can tow about 2,300 more pounds.
 At 15/21 mpg city/highway, the Tahoe’s fuel economy isn’t as good but it should have a lower price tag.